RESOURCES ⇢ ARTICLE

 Why the Information Dies

 This isn’t because your PMs don’t care.
 They’re overloaded.
 They’re measured on execution, not insight.
 They’re rewarded for keeping programs green, not for surfacing uncertainty.
-They know how easy it is to create problems by saying the wrong thing to the wrong person at the wrong time.
+They know how easy it is to create problems by saying the wrong thing to the wrong person.

 So they do what the system quietly trains them to do.
-They stay on agenda.
+They stick to the agenda.
 They move on.

 Growth doesn’t break because someone made a bad decision.
-It breaks because no one ever made it clear that noticing these moments, engaging with genuine curiosity, and surfacing what they learned was part of the job.
+It breaks because no one ever made it clear that noticing these moments — engaging with genuine curiosity, surfacing what they learned — was part of the job.
 And nobody developed it as a capability.

 Growth Isn’t Just a Capture Problem Anymore

-The old model—where business development wins the work and hands it to delivery teams who “don’t do sales”—made sense when capture teams were larger and most intelligence surfaced before award.
+The old model — BD wins the work, hands it to delivery teams who “don’t do sales” — made sense when capture teams were larger, and most intelligence surfaced before award.

 That’s not the environment we’re operating in.

 Capture teams are leaner.
 Contracts are longer.
 Task orders matter more.
 Fixed-price work shifts risk onto you.
-CEOs are figuring out what many growth leaders already know: the most valuable intelligence now shows up during execution, not during pursuit.
+The most valuable intelligence now shows up during execution, not during pursuit.
 And the people encountering it first are your operators, not your growth professionals.

 This is why PM-driven growth isn’t a nice-to-have in 2026.
 It’s the strategy.
 Your PMs already have the access, the relationships, and the daily customer contact.
 If they don’t know what to listen for—or how to engage without overstepping—those signals don’t disappear dramatically.
-They just fade.
+They fade.
 Quietly.
-Until you’re reading about the loss in a debrief.
+Until you’re reading about it in a debrief.

 When Everyone’s Exhausted, Listening Is the First Thing to Go

 Under sustained pressure, people get narrow.
-Not selfish—just self-focused.
-They’re rewarded for speed, certainty, and pushing their agenda forward.
+They’re rewarded for speed, certainty, and pushing the agenda forward.
 Conversations speed up.
 Listening turns into waiting to speak.
-Understanding takes a back seat to advancing the next action item.

 Customers feel this immediately.

-When they don’t sense that someone is genuinely focused on helping them succeed—not selling, not checking boxes, but actually trying to understand their problem—they stop volunteering the real story.
+When they don’t sense that someone is genuinely focused on helping them succeed — not selling, not checking boxes, but actually trying to understand their problem — they stop volunteering the real story.
 They give safe answers.
-They stay surface-level.
 They comply, but they don’t lean in.

 The Question That Matters in 2026